uriel1998/ytcs/README.md

 The CSV should use the usual channel export shape: channel id, URL, channel name, with no trailing comma.
 The included sample matches the format FreeTube exports.

+The path after `--import` is positional, so keep it immediately after the switch.

 ### Adding one subscription directly

 You can add a channel from either a handle URL or a `/channel/...` URL: